 They have chosen Micro Rainbow Director of Social and Economic Inclusion as one of their Change Makers.

 “We are thrilled that Micro Rainbow’s Director Ms Power has received this recognition.
-Her humanity, commitment to LGBTI equality and creativity have changed the lives of hundreds of LGBTI asylum seekers and refugees over more than a decade”
+Her humanity, commitment to LGBTQI equality and creativity have changed the lives of hundreds of LGBTQI asylum seekers and refugees over more than a decade”

 said Sebastian Rocca, Founder and CEO of MRI.